Recent from talks

 Karl Pilkington

-Karl Pilkington (born 23 September 1972) is an English presenter, actor and author.
-After working with Ricky Gervais and Stephen Merchant as producer on their Xfm radio show, Pilkington became a co-host of The Ricky Gervais Show due to unique and unorthodox opinions and views he often expressed, and Gervais's and Merchant's fascination with them.
+Karl Pilkington (born 23 September 1972) is an English presenter, actor and author, who worked with Ricky Gervais and Stephen Merchant as their producer on their Radio X show.
+Pilkington became a co-host of The Ricky Gervais Show due to his unique and idiosyncratic opinions and views that he often expressed when challenged by the hosts.

 Pilkington was born on 23 September 1972 in Sale, Cheshire (now part of Greater Manchester).
 He grew up in the Racecourse Estate in Sale, and has an elder sister and brother.[citation needed]